jubby2000/code-up/README.md

 ## Introduction

-CodeUp is a Google Assistant Code Training and Trivia app.
+CodeUp is a Google Assistant Code Training and Trivia App.
 Users can learn about languages like Ruby, JavaScript, SQL, HTML and CSS.
 The idea is that the app can be invoked via a hotword: "Okay Google, talk to CodeUp" or via a deeplink: "Okay Google, talk to CodeUp about SQL".

 The app begins a conversation with the user, offering trivia questions related to the language of their choice.